SJTU-Applemin/AutoULTGen/Client/command_validator_app/Readme.md

 As for next 5 comboboxes, **get_enum_member.py** script is written to load their dropdown lists.
 **extended_combobox.py** is written to reload default combobox, which can filter item by input text.

-- RawTileType, ResTileType attributes load dropdown lists from
+- InputTileType, OutputTileType attributes load dropdown lists from

 `...\Source\media\media_driver\agnostic\common\os\mos_resource_defs.h`